-Of course, it’s not as easy as buying the ingredients and selling.
-You need to think of your bakery as a business and secure funding, have a USP, and know how and where you are going to sell your baked goods.
+Of course, it’s not as easy as buying the ingredients and selling them.
+You need to think of your bakery as a business and secure funding, have a USP and know how and where you are going to sell your baked goods.
 This all requires some thorough planning.

 Here is a guide on how you can open up your first bakery business.

 As a baker, you could try your hand at baking as many baked goods as possible, but this can become tiresome and a lot more chaotic than sticking to a few recipes and becoming experts at these.
 You could, for instance, focus on French baking and become renowned for baking the best croissants in your immediate area.

 This can give you a USP, plus you could also have a service where you bake and deliver freshly baked croissants to nearby homes for their brunches (if they were to have one).

 A business plan will help you keep your business on track but also help you secure funding for your business (if needed).
 However, a business plan should also list what it is that your business does (sell baked goods), where your business operates, and any milestones and goals you wish to hit such as turning a profit in your second year or hiring a baker 6 months after opening your doors.
 Here are a few benefits to creating a business plan.

 A business plan can help you gain funding, but do you know where to turn to try and get the funding?
 There are many businesses that can help you compare and choose the correct loan for you and your business.
 This is ideal as taking out a business loan is a huge undertaking.
 For more information and guidance on which business loan would be best for you, visit advancepointcap.com.

 Find a Place to Sell from

 There are plenty of ways to sell your baked goods, it all depends on how you want your business operations to operate.
 For instance, are you going to take orders and deliver them to your customer’s houses?
 If so, you could work from home.
 However, if you want customers to visit you, then you may need to secure premises and operate more like a café.
 Click here for inspiration on how your café could look.